GCTD's New Operations and Maintenance Facility

 GCTD has now begun construction of a new Operations and Maintenance Facility at 1901 Auto Center Drive in Oxnard, CA. Once built, the 15-acre site will allow GCTD to maintain a fleet of up to 125 buses and will include an administration and operations building, 8-bay maintenance and repair building, a compressed natural gas (CNG) fuel station and bus wash.
 The facility will enable GCTD to better serve its customers, residents, employees, visitors, and future transit riders.

 Designed by architects RNL and Maintenance Design Group, the building will also be environmentally friendly, meeting all CalGreen requirements and is expected to be Leadership in Energy and Environmental Design (LEED) certified.
-It is scheduled to open in the Fall of 2018.
+It is scheduled to open early 2019.

 A groundbreaking ceremony was held on Wed, May 10th.
 Congresswoman Julia Brownley and officials from GCTD’s service area including Ojai, Oxnard, Port Hueneme, Ventura and the County of Ventura, were at the event. <read more>